rajat85/fresh_tomatoes/README.md

 Now, you are good to access http://localhost:1337 from your browser.

-Also, I have developed a REST service which will allow me to do some CURD operations: like 1). http://localhost:3000/movies
+Also, I have developed a REST service which will allow me to do some CRUD operations: like 1). http://localhost:3000/movies
 2). http://localhost:3000/:id